glennmatlin/FIFE_manuscript/iff/main.typ

 */

 === Framework and Tooling
-We support our evaluation protocol with a robust and extensible framework that we designed for comprehensive research.
+LMLMLMWe support our evaluation protocol with a robust and extensible framework that we designed for comprehensive research.

 - *Provider-Agnostic LLM Gateway.* To facilitate the evaluation of a wide array of language models, we build a unified LLM Gateway on the `litellm` library.
 This gateway abstracts the API requirements of different model providers, which lets us seamlessly switch between and compare models from various sources (e.g., OpenAI, Anthropic, Together AI, Google, and Microsoft Azure).